 If any one of these conditions are not met, the content must meet WCAG 2.1 AA requirements.

-Examples of items that might be able to be archieved:
+Examples of items that might be able to be archived:

 - A website for an event that happened in 2017